-10 Best Vegetarian & Vegan Restaurants in NYC
+10 Best Vegetarian and Vegan Restaurants in NYC

-I'm a self-proclaimed wannabe vegetarian who after a couple of months of being away from New York realizes how good New Yorkers have it in terms of vegetarian restaurants options.
+I'm a self-proclaimed wannabe vegetarian who, after a couple of months of being away from New York, realized how good New Yorkers have it in terms of vegetarian restaurants options.
 There are literally hundreds of both vegetarian and vegan restaurants in New York!

 Dirt Candy is one of those vegetarian restaurants where vegetarians, vegans, and meat-eaters can sit side-by-side enjoying every dish on the menu pondering its greatness.
 Of all the vegetarian restaurants I've tried, this one is somewhere on top.
 All the dishes at this establishment are named after the vegetable that's featured in that particular dish and they are gorgeously presented.
 For appetizer, I strongly recommend going with the Mushroom which comes with a portobello mousse that's to die for and really delicious toasts.
 As an entrée, try the Cauliflower.
 I'm not normally a fan of cauliflower but the way it's prepared at Dirt Candy - smoked on a bed of greens over delicious mashed potatoes - it's unbelievably delicious.
 For dessert, try the popcorn pudding.